sarawilson390/Digital-Frameworks-Spring-2020/assignment1.md

    * It was a 4/5 in effectiveness.

 ## Story Idea 2: How do rural hospital closures affect COVID cases?
+One of the most impactful healthcare stories in the past decade is the closure of rural hospitals.
+I am interested in how this intersects with the COVID-19 pandemic.
+What does a rural county do when they don't have a single hospital?
+The Black Belt, a string of poor, underserved counties in the South would be a good entry point in this.
+Alabama had nearly 20 hospital closures from 2010-2017.
+How are those communities faring now in this public health crisis?
+Where did the burden fall without a hospital?
+Is it impacting the ability hospitals in metropolitan areas to take care of their own caseloads?

 ### [Critique 2: Coronavirus Was Slow to Spread to Rural America.
 Not Anymore.](https://www.nytimes.com/interactive/2020/04/08/us/coronavirus-rural-america-cases.html)
 #### Objective: Clarity and accuracy